Dynamics and transport in the boundary-driven dissipative Klein-Gordon chain: Introduction

 Finally, besides diagnosing thermalization (or the lack thereof) in these distinct NESSs, we propose a \textit{non-local Lyapunov exponent} as a practically useful diagnostic for chaos in the bulk of the system.
 This yields a minimally disruptive method for probing the bulk dynamics and involves weakly perturbing the phase of the external drive at one end of the system, before studying the effect of this small change on the radiation emitted at the opposite end of the system.

-This paper is organized as follows: in Sec.~\ref{sec:eliminate}, we consider a generic anharmonic chain whose first and last sites are coupled to harmonic chains, which provide a simple physical model of thermal reservoirs whose spectral properties are easily calculated.
-We systematically eliminate the reservoir modes in the presence of an external driving force and derive the generalized Langevin equations governing the system's dynamics.
-In Sec.~\ref{sec:models}, we define the boundary-driven dissipative Klein-Gordon chain and the various probes, including the energy current and the non-local Lyapunov exponent, that we use to diagnose thermalization and chaos in its non-equilibrium steady states.
+This paper is organized as follows: in Sec.~\ref{sec:models}, we define the boundary-driven dissipative Klein-Gordon chain starting from a microscopic model that includes the coupling to external reservoirs and an external coherent drive.
+As we show in Appendix~\ref{sec:eliminate}, the reservoirs can be systematically eliminated with the effective dynamics of the system governed by generalized Langevin equations that include a coherent drive acting on one end and incoherent dissipation localized at both ends of the chain.
+In Sec.~\ref{sec:probes}, we discuss the various probes, including the energy current and the non-local Lyapunov exponent, that we use to diagnose thermalization and chaos in the NESS we obtain.
 As a warm-up, we consider the analytically tractable case of the boundary-driven dissipative harmonic chain in Sec.~\ref{sec:linear}.
 We present the main results of this paper on the fully anharmonic chain in Sec.~\ref{sec:kg}.
 The distinct dynamical regimes that we find for this model are characterized in Secs.~\ref{sec:weak}-\ref{sec:mixed}, while results on the non-local Lyapunov exponent are presented in Sec.~\ref{sec:lyapunov}.
 We conclude in Sec.~\ref{sec:cncls} with a summary of results and a discussion of open questions.